higherkindness/mu-haskell/schema/README.md

 ```

 The argument to registry is a tag which identifies that set of schemas.
 Here we use a type-level string, but you can use any other kind.
 We then indicate to which type-level schema each version corresponds to.
 Once we have done that you can use functions like `fromRegistry` to try to parse a term into a Haskell type by trying each of the schemas.

-## In the future

-Unfortunately, in the current version you have to write all these mappings by hand.
-In the future, we intend to provide a quasiquoter which reads an Avro or Protocol Buffers schema definition and writes the schema type for you.